virtualsecureplatform/TFHEpp/README.md

+# oveus-tfhe
+This repository contains the TFHE library for oveus based on [TFHEpp](https://github.com/virtualsecureplatform/TFHEpp).
+Some performance and UX improvements are applied.
+The files in this repository are licensed under AGPLv3.
+For third parties' programs, see corresponding directories under /thirdparties.
+If you need the commercial license for our AGPLv3 parts, please contact to oveus@axell.co.jp

+**CAUTION:** TRADEMARKS INCLUDING THE NAME "oveus" ARE NOT LICENSED.

+## Patents
+This repository contains some codes implementing the contents of AXELL CORPORATION's patents.

+Below is the README for TFHEpp.

 # TFHEpp
 TFHEpp is full Scracthed pure C++ Ver. of TFHE.
 TFHEpp is slightly(about 10%) faster than original [TFHE implementation](https://github.com/tfhe/tfhe).
 In addition to that, THFEpp supports Circuit Bootstrapping and [Private Boootstrapping many LUT](https://eprint.iacr.org/2021/729).
 TFHEpp depends on AVX2 because we use SPQLIOS FMA.
 If you want run TFHEpp without AVX2, see spqlios++ branch.
 It include pure C++ implementation of SPQLIOS as header only library, but slow.